FaunuX/Granola/README.md

 ## Installation

 To install Granola, you will need to have [Python](https://www.python.org/) installed on your system.
-Then, you can install Granola using `pip`, the Python package manager, by running the following command:
+Then, you can install granola using `pip`, the Python package manager, by running the following command:

-`pip install beserk`
+`pip install granola`

 ## Usage